Marathons in Spain

 davidionut

-But the BIG trend of recent years is the Valencia Marathon.
-Thanks to its flat, fast, smooth course 🏎️, it certainly looks like the next world record could fall in Valencia ⏱️.
-And by the way, the organizers are promising a 1 million bonus for the athlete who breaks the world record! 🤯 When it comes to speed, the Seville Marathon is also well set up, with a course record of 2h18m52s by Alemu Megertu in 2022 for the women and 2h03m27s in 2024 by Deresa Geleta Ulfata for the men ⚡️.
+But THE trend in recent years is the Valencia Marathon.
+Thanks to its flat, fast, flowing course 🏎️, everything suggests the next world record could fall in Valencia ⏱️.
+And what’s more, the organizers are offering a €1 million bonus to the athlete who breaks the world record! 🤯 In terms of speed, the Seville Marathon is also well placed, with a course record of 2h 18min 52s by Alemu Megertu in 2022 for the women and 2h 03min 27s in 2024 by Deresa Geleta Ulfata for the men ⚡️.

 Should it rain or snow

-Marathons in Spain calendar
+Marathon schedule in Spain

-See at a glance the list of Marathons in Spain
+See the list of Marathons in Spain at a glance